Mac Tutorials

 This is how you can use Activity Monitor to find and shut down malware:

 1. Open Activity Monitor.
-In the CPU tab, click the % CPU column to sort processes by how much of your Mac’s processor they’re using
+In the CPU tab, click the % CPU column to sort processes by the percentage of CPU power they’re using.
+You can also do the same for GPU.

-2. Get the most demanding processes at the top, and look for anything you don’t recognize
+2. With the most demanding processes at the top, look for anything you don’t recognize.

 4. Click Quit or Force Quit.